The Cossack Squat

 1. Bulgarian Split Squat

 The Bulgarian split squat serves as a great exercise to stretch your hip flexors.
 It also directly targets your glutes, quads, and hamstrings.
 With one foot elevated, engage your core and squat downwards.
-Be sure to keep your back straight during this exericse!
+Be sure to keep your back straight during this exercise!

 2. Side Lunge (weight optional)